 If you have roses in your garden, the petals can be used as a lip moisturizer and is also a quick fix for dark lips.

-Clean and soak the petals in milk or glycerin, then mash into a paste.
+Clean and soak the petals in milk or glycerin, then mash them into a paste.
 Apply this to the lips once to thrice a day and before bed for moisturized lips with a nice, beautiful tint.
 This is the best way to get pink lips fast.

 Coconut oil is also a great windburned lip treatment ingredient.
 Simply apply some on your lips with your fingers several times per day to keep them moist.

 Apply the mixture to your lips before bed.
 Upon waking up, dip a cotton ball in lukewarm water and use this to wash your lips.
 Do this until your lips are completely healed.

-Aloe vera gel is a well-known skin healing agent and a way on how to get rid of windburned lips.
+Aloe vera gel is a well-known skin healing agent and a way how to get rid of windburned lips.
 Put a small amount of the gel every day to soothe the pain and hasten to heal.

-7. Cold Milk or Milk Cream:
+7. Cold Milk or Milk Cream

 Cold or cool milk can help soothe burning skin on the lips.
-Simply dip a cotton ball, gauze, or washcloth in some milk, wring it off a little, and apply on the lips.
+Simply dip a cotton ball, gauze, or washcloth in some milk, wring it off a little, and apply it on the lips.
 Or, you can apply fresh cream milk on the lips for ten minutes then wash it off with a cotton ball dipped in lukewarm water.

 Looking for a tip on how to cure chapped lips?
 Cucumbers have natural soothing and cooling properties.
 Just gently rub a small piece or slice of cucumber on your chapped lips, so the juice comes in contact with the skin.

 Like cucumbers, potatoes also have a soothing effect.
 Wash and grate or blend a potato to make a paste to be applied to the affected skin areas or simply place potato slices on the skin.

 Just allow the honey to dry a little for a few seconds before applying a thin petroleum jelly coating.
 Leave on for a few minutes and wipe off with a cotton ball dipped in warm water.
 Do this twice a day.

 To avoid dehydration, drink plenty of water, soups, and healthy juices.
 Drink at least one to two liters of water per day or more during dry months or if you sweat excessively during exercise.

-Additional Tips To Heal Chapped Lips and Prevent Windburn
+Additional tips to Heal Chapped Lips and Prevent Windburn

 If your windburn chapped lips do not improve after trying these natural windburned lips treatment methods or if you experience constant cracking, it’s probably best to consult a dermatologist.

-These remedies are great, but in order to prevent future problems and maintain healthy lips, you are also advised to eat a proper diet, stay hydrated and moisturized, and avoid extreme temperatures or weather conditions if you can.
+These remedies are great, but to prevent future problems and maintain healthy lips, you are also advised to eat a proper diet, stay hydrated and moisturized, and avoid extreme temperatures or weather conditions if you can.